 Artist Statement

-Natasha Davy is a British artist who creates large-scale paper panoramics exploring mental health issues fused metaphorically with her home land, Norfolk’s coastal surroundings.
+Natasha Davy is a British artist who creates large-scale paper panoramics exploring mental health issues fused metaphorically with her home land, Norfolk’s coastal surroundings, UK.

-Her work is inspired by the then fascinating wild Ted Ellis panoramics room seen as a youngster on a school trip at the Castle Museum in Norwich and a trip to see the Bayeux tapestry in France many years later.
-She reflects “I loved the feeling of walking alongside the imaginary wonderland – of being part of the creation and interpretations of one’s mind.
-It felt a bit like Lewis’s walking through the wardrobe, entering another world, and leaving the old one behind.
+Her work is inspired by the then fascinating wild Ted Ellis panoramics room seen as a youngster on a school trip at the Castle Museum in Norwich and a trip to see the Bayeux tapestry in France decades later.
+She reflects “I loved walking alongside the imaginary wonderland – of being part of the creation and interpretations of one’s mind.
+It felt a bit like Lewis’s walking through the wardrobe, entering another world, and leaving the old one behind.”

 Davy also carries ideas and practices ranging from those of Anselm Kiefer, Dryden Goodwyn, William Kentridge, Michael Andrews and John Virtue, all of which use scale and metaphor, as well as raw materials.

-Once doused with an anxiety condition, Davy used nature and walking initially to counteract her constantly fearful mind.
-However, after walking the 100mile Norfolk Coastal Path over five long days, she came home and put her artistic skills to use, reflecting and working on a 140m visual paper panoramic journey echoing the trials and tribulations of the physical activity, geography, geology, history, metaphor and mental challenges she endured.
+Doused with an anxiety condition, Davy uses nature and walking initially to counteract her constantly fearful mind.
+After walking the 100mile Norfolk Coastal Path over five long consecutive days, she came home and put her artistic skills to use, reflecting and working on a 140m visual paper panoramic journey echoing the trials and tribulations of the physical activity, geography, geology, history, metaphor and mental challenges she endured.

 The result is evident, but promisingly, so is the therapeutic value of the making process involved.
 By using drawing to ‘voice’ her anxieties in an expressive, symbolic and metaphorical way, unconsiously she revealed her inner fears and was able to finally discuss them aloud with support.
-Davy managed to reduce her daily medication dramatically and is now able to use her working drawings as an opening into discussions about mental health issues and healing – something she was too anxious to ever disclose to anyone else before.
-She states that “Art is a valuable outlet, allowing one to deliver unconsious desires to voice what we can’t vocalise.
+Davy has managed to reduce her daily medication dramatically and is now able to use her working drawings as an opening into discussions about mental health issues and healing – something she was too anxious to ever disclose to anyone else before.
+She states that “Art is a valuable outlet, allowing one to deliver unconsious fears to voice what words can’t express.“

 Now Natasha uses her panoramas as a soundboard to help others.
-She displays them openly in public, natural coastal areas where they were initially created – ready for the audience to walk the coastal journey as she did, using the drawings to help them not feel alone in their minds but to express and share their issues however they can with others if needed.
+She occaisonally displays them openly in public on natural coastal areas where they were initially created.
+This is so the audience can walk some of the coastal journey as she did, using the drawings to help them not feel alone in their minds, but to connect and help them express and share their issues however they can, if needed.

 Helpful contact links